DIRECTOR, CHOREOGRAPHER, & EDUCATOR

 FEATURING Delia Brennan, Riley McIntyre, Emma Fullen, Bella Glaser, Casey Merren, True Chin-Parker, Sophia Shai, Kelly Faherty, Oliver Runyon, Josiah Holloway, Jacob Weinheimer, Carson Shrader, Caleb Jingo, Justin Ly, Mac Christian, Molly Gallagher, Emma Murphy, Ellie Newman, Kandy Otchere-Boakye, & Emily Stowers

-with musical direction by Ian LeRoy, technical direction by Derrick McPeak & Baylee Roberson, production management by Grant Perry, stage management by Ashley Bright, lighting design by Eli Suarez & Izzy Nichols, sound design by Tori Perdue, costume design by Claire Duncan & Lilah Benjamin, prps mastering by David Braden, publicity by Megan Masciola, and crewed by Meredith Bean, Grace Mayo, & Ethan Riehle.
+with musical direction by Ian LeRoy, technical direction by Derrick McPeak & Baylee Roberson, production management by Grant Perry, stage management by Ashley Bright, lighting design by Eli Suarez & Izzy Nichols, sound design by Tori Perdue, costume design by Claire Duncan & Lilah Benjamin, props mastering by David Braden, publicity by Megan Masciola, and crewed by Meredith Bean, Grace Mayo, & Ethan Riehle.

 No Mercy